 Restaurants like San Francisco’s Zuni Cafe are like the LBD of the food world – romantic enough for date night, polished enough for a work dinner, and relaxed enough to be a neighborhood joint.
 The iconic Zuni Cafe is a must-visit when you travel to California and why it’s been going strong for more than 40 years.

-When our Editor In Chief, Aida, lived in San Francisco, she would go to Zuni with her parents when they came to town, head there for a Sunday dinner, and would sidle up to the bar for a crisp glass of bubbles and some oysters when she needed to reset after a long day.
+When I lived in San Francisco, I would go to Zuni with her parents when they came to town, head there for a Sunday dinner, and would sidle up to the bar for a crisp glass of bubbles and some oysters when I needed to reset after a long day.

 Zuni Cafe And Chef Judy Rodgers

 The chef who brought acclaim to this once sleepy cafe was Judy Rodgers and she infused it with an only-in-the-Bay-Area globally visioned but locally grown food perspective.
 Though there are many dishes on the Zuni Cafe menu that have such a fan base that they’re always on the menu – the burger! the house-cured anchovies! that ricotta gnocchi! – this recipe for Zuni Cafe Chicken Bread Salad is far and away from the all-time MVP.

 History Of The Zuni Cafe Chicken Bread Salad

 In The Zuni Cafe Cookbook, chef Rodgers insinuates this dish is basically a roast chicken over deconstructed stuffing but that’s not doing it justice.
 It feels almost like it could be the result of an accomplished home cook’s happy accident: were the most perfect roast chicken took a rest on a vinegary bread salad and the sum ended up way more delicious than the parts.